top of page

 MAX

 Maxwell Alemán is a Spanish-American violist based in Leipzig, Germany.
-Since moving to Germany about a year ago, he has performed with camerata lipsiensis and the GewandhausChor in Leipzig and Switzerland, the Pauliner Barockensemble, and the lautten compagney BERLIN, and is a guest violist with the Folkwang Kammerorchester Essen.
+Since moving to Germany a few years ago, he has performed with camerata lipsiensis and the GewandhausChor in Leipzig and Switzerland, the Pauliner Barockensemble at Bachfest Leipzig, the lautten compagney BERLIN in various venues including Händel-Festspiele Halle, and is a guest violist with the Folkwang Kammerorchester Essen.
 Prior to living in Germany, he collaborated in a copious array of artistic projects while based in Amsterdam, Netherlands, including those as principal violist of the Ciconia Consort and Libero Strijkorkest.
-Alemán performed on many of Holland's most respected stages, including the Royal Concertgebouw and Muziekgebouw aan ‘t IJ Amsterdam, TivoliVredenburg Utrecht, and De Doelen Rotterdam.
-Further international projects of note include concertizing in Belgium with the Intercontinental Ensemble, France with Génération Baroque, and Sweden with the Royal Swedish Opera under the direction of Andrew Litton.
+Alemán performed on many of Holland's most respected stages, including the Royal Concertgebouw, Muziekgebouw aan ‘t IJ Amsterdam under the direction of Ed Spanjaard, TivoliVredenburg Utrecht, and De Doelen Rotterdam.
+Further international projects of note include concertizing in Belgium with the Intercontinental Ensemble, France with Génération Baroque of Le Parlement de Musique, and Sweden with the Royal Swedish Opera under the direction of Andrew Litton.

 bottom of page